IbyG/Stock-Notifier/README.md

 A Python application to scrape and monitor multiple Vanguard fund prices with automatic ntfy notifications for each fund.

+**📚 Educational Purpose**: This repository is intended for educational and learning purposes only.

+**📖 [Why This Tool Was Created](UseCase.md)** - Learn about the problem this tool solves and how it can help you save time monitoring your investments.

+## ⚠️ **IMPORTANT LEGAL NOTICE** ⚠️

+> **🚨 WARNING: Before using this application, you MUST obtain formal written approval from Vanguard's legal and compliance team.
+This tool accesses Vanguard's website and data in ways that may violate their Terms of Service.**
+>
+> **📋 User Responsibility**: By downloading, cloning, or using this code, you acknowledge that:
+> - You are solely responsible for ensuring compliance with all applicable laws and Vanguard's Terms of Service
+> - You must obtain proper authorization from Vanguard before using this tool
+> - The author of this repository is not responsible for any legal consequences, account suspensions, or other issues that may arise from your use of this software
+> - You use this software at your own risk and assume full responsibility for your actions

+**🔒 Use this tool responsibly and in compliance with all applicable terms of service and laws.**

 ## Setup

 1. Install dependencies: